 Arguably, one of most important benefits of amateur athletics is to create memories that last a lifetime.
 The lens to that memory will differ based on your point of view - an athlete on the court or a supporting fan in the stands.
 Some memories may be painful, while others may be euphoric, nevertheless, everyone has an opportunity to create and experience one.

 Today, memories are captured through every type of devise imaginable, leaving a digital footprint, becoming shareable, never to be erased but that was not always the case.
 In some instances, the only memory you have is the one temporarily etched in your mind, and as the years go by those images start to lose shape and fade, as though an eraser is being taken to it.
 Then there are those memories that are clear and cemented in your mind.
-A moment worth remembering because of its impact on others
+A moment worth remembering because of its impact on others.

-(MSHSAA) Class 4 State Championship game.
+One of my favorite memories as a basketball fan was during the 1998 Missouri State High School Activities Association (MSHSAA) Class 4 State Championship game.
 It was also one of the best basketball games I ever witnessed in-person.
 This personal memory is written in permanent ink.

 As a fan, you could not have planned a better match-up for the final game of the 1997-98 season.
 On one bench, you had the state's top team, 30-0 unbeaten Liberty Blue Jays, coached by Mark Nusbaum, and led by their all-staters Nick Robinson who had committed to be a Stanford Cardinal following a two-year commitment in Brazil as a Mormon missionary, and Matt Rowan, who would briefly play for the Missouri Tigers.